 All you need is a block of firm tofu, a few simple ingredients like lemon juice, olive oil, and nutritional yeast, and a food processor.

-Miso Paste: Adds a rich and savory umami flavor.
+Miso Paste: Adds depth and saltiness.

 See recipe card for quantities.